Icons are sacred images that remind us that God is the true source of all life and Creation.

 More than decoration and far beyond the classification as religious painting or art, icons and iconography serve an intrinsic role in the transcendent and mystical approach of Eastern Christian theology, prayer, hymns, and liturgy.
 It is the entire Eastern Christian approach that distinguishes iconography from all other forms of visual art used as embellishment in church architecture.

 In the mystery of the Incarnation, of God taking human nature in Christ Jesus — one of the core beliefs that defines Christianity — Christ Himself becomes the Icon of our living God.¹ For more on this relationship between the Incarnation and iconography visit the page on this site explaining the Icon of the Sign.

 Basic to iconography is the presence of ordered symbolic elements.
 God created order out of chaos.
 In the beginning stages of how an icon is created, it is the same.
 Every aspect of the process requires attention not just to technique, but with respect to the holiness of creation.

 The form that many, though not all icons take is often referred to as the “Byzantine style”.
 This is a general term characterizing the style commonly seen in most Eastern churches that has often become a standard.

-For these reasons, icons should never be viewed as mere paintings.
-The technique of iconography should never be casually engaged in as a novelty or trend.
-In fact, the existence of iconography as sacred art was not well known outside of Eastern Churches until recently.
+For these reasons, the technique of iconography should never be casually engaged in as a form of personal artistic expression.
+In fact, the nature of iconography as sacred art was not fully recognized outside of Eastern Churches until recently.
 Interest in iconography has grown substantially, and with this is the need to preserve its traditional spirituality, in contrast to promoting it as a novel form of religious art.
 Icons created as such often lack the qualities and purpose for which iconography exists.